choria-io/website/docs/content/federation/configuration/index.md

                                     IN      SRV     0       0       4222    choria3.ldn.example.net.
 ```

+{{% notice tip %}}
+If you cannot or do not wish to use use SRV records see later in the same page for manual configuration
+{{% /notice %}}

 ## Federation Broker Instance

 Most likely you will run the Federation Brokers on the same machines as your Network Brokers clusters.
-I suggest you name them something descriptive like here.

 Here you see the Puppet code needed to start the Network Broker and Federation Broker Cluster called *london*.
-By default this will mean 50 instances of the Federation Broker and it will be capable of serving tremendously large Collectives.
+By default this will mean 30 instances of the Federation Broker - 10 per Broker -and it will be capable of serving tremendously large Collectives.
 You'll only see one process - `choria broker`.

 {{% notice tip %}}
 While I show the Puppet code here for completeness, I recommend using Hiera to configure these settings